 In the opening pages of Descending Stories, we’re introduced to Yotaro, an amiable ex-con with an unusual plan for going straight: he wants to become a rakugoka, or rakugo artist.
 To learn the ropes of this venerable performing tradition, Yotaro cajoles Yakumo, a rakugo master, into accepting him as an apprentice — something that Yakumo has resisted doing in the past, even when more suitable candidates have presented themselves.
 Descending Stories then follows Yotaro’s first clumsy efforts at telling stories, making people laugh, and resisting the temptations of his old life.

-Rakugo, for the uninitiated, might best be described as Japan’s answer to continuous vaudeville.
-In lieu of acrobats and jugglers, however, yose (venues) offer customers a steady flow of rakugokas who regale the audience with complicated, humorous stories.
-Each story adheres to a clearly defined format, beginning with the makura (prelude), followed by the hondai (main story), and concluding with the ochi (punchline).
-Unlike a vaudeville artist — or a manzai duo, for that matter — the rakugoka remains seated while delivering his material, using only two simple props — a fan and a cloth — to convey what’s happening:
+Rakugo, for the uninitiated, is Japan’s answer to continuous vaudeville.
+In lieu of acrobats and jugglers, however, yose (venues) offer customers a steady flow of rakugokas who regale the audience with humorous stories, each adhering to a clearly defined format that begins with the makura (prelude), moves to the hondai (main story), and concludes with the ochi (punchline).
+Unlike a vaudeville artist — or a manzai duo, for that matter — the rakugoka remains seated while delivering his material, using only two simple props — a fan and a cloth — to convey what’s happening.

 In theory, rakugo sounds like an ideal topic for a manga: it’s a storytelling genre that relies almost exclusively on facial expressions and physical gestures to bring the story to life, actions that translate well to a silent, static medium like comics.
-Even the audible dimension of a rakugo performance can be suggested through the typesetting: a boldface font for an emphatic character, a delicate typeface for a young woman.
+The audible dimension of a rakugo performance also lends itself to graphic depiction, as a well-chosen typeface can suggest the register, volume, gender, and age of the person speaking.
 Yet the rakugo performances in Descending Stories capture little of the magic that would explain the genre’s enduring appeal in Japan.
 Too often, Haruko Kumota cross-cuts between a snippet of performance and a snippet of conversation in which audience members praise the rakugoka‘s technique, or comment on how much everyone else seems to be enjoying themselves.
+The net result feels more like watching a football game on television than attending a theatrical performance; we can see what’s happening, but the relentless stream of chatter and clumsy framing of the action keep us at arm’s length.

 The flatness of these performances stand in sharp contrast to the vibrant story that surrounds them.
 Though the principal cast is small — Yotaro, Yakumo, and Konatsu, Yakumo’s adopted daughter — Kumota squeezes plenty of dramatic juice out of their interactions.
-In chapter three, for example, Konatsu accuses Yakumo of murdering her father.
-(Sukeroku, her dad, was also an accomplished rakugoka.)
-She vows to exact revenge by taking up rakugo herself — a gesture designed to provoke the staunchly traditionalist Yakumo.
+In chapter three, for example, Konatsu accuses Yakumo of murdering her biological father, Sukeroku, who was also an accomplished performer.
+She vows to exact revenge by taking up rakugo herself, a gesture designed to provoke the staunchly traditionalist Yakumo.
 “Women can’t perform rakugo,” he tells her:

 That’s just the way it is.
 They can’t enjoy stupidity, for one thing.
 Even if they can, their art doesn’t deepen as they age.
 And should they somehow master the art… well, there’s nothing more unpleasant than a woman who can do a good impression of a man.
 There’s just too much to overcome.